-Researchers may subscribe to receive automated emails with federal funding opportunities at Grants.gov.
-Access to Pivot – a password-protected search tool for research and fellowship opportunities – and other resources is available at the OSP website.
+Researchers have the option to receive automated emails with federal funding opportunities at Grants.gov.
+Access to Pivot – a password-protected search tool for research and fellowship opportunities – and other resources are available at the Office of Sponsored Programs website.

 - National Science Foundation – Overview, Solicitation Announcements, Recent Solicitations